Get Free Audit

 Method #3: Create a menu template from scratch

-If you want to completely alter the footer menu structure, the best way would be to create a separate menu template.
+If you want to alter the footer menu structure completely, creating a separate menu template is the best way.

 1. Navigate to app/design/frontend/BelVG/Name of the theme you created/Magento_Theme/layout/default.xml and add the following layout: